omairaslam/Perplexity-Powerups/README.md

             - **Amber 📋 (Clipboard) Icon**: Copy rich text WITH citations
         *   **Test Clean Copy**: Click the green $ icon, then paste into a rich text editor (like Google Docs, Word, or an email composer).
 Verify that formatting is preserved and citations/source references are automatically removed.
         *   **Test Citation Copy**: Click the amber clipboard icon, then paste into a rich text editor.
 Verify that formatting is preserved AND citations/references are included.
+    *   **For Copy to Google Doc Feature:**
+        *   After receiving a response in Perplexity, locate the new document icon button in the response toolbar.
+        *   Click the document icon to test the one-click copy and open workflow for Google Docs.
+        *   A new tab should open with a blank Google Doc, and the response content should be copied as rich text, ready for you to paste.

 ## Advanced Features & Implementation Details